jkruzan/cluster-vis/README.md

 A Django web app to aid in the visual analysis of clustering.

-Currently shows the list of features on the homepage and a parallel coordinates plot at `/chart`.
+The homepage currently lists all features and choosing features brings you to a `/chart` page where a parallel coordinates plot with those features is shown.

 ## Setup
 Dependencies